-We are very aware of our responsibility to manage energy responsibly and will practise energy efficiency throughout our organisation, wherever it's cost effective.
+We are committed to responsible energy management and will practise energy efficiency throughout our organisation, wherever it's cost effective.
 We recognise that climate change is one of the most serious environmental challenges currently threatening the global community and we understand we have a role to play in reducing greenhouse gas emissions.